Frequently Asked Questions

 How do I meet with a tutor?

 During the Fall and Spring Semesters, for help with math, accounting, physics, engineering, economics, and astronomy simply stop by; no appointment is needed.
-For writing, reading, study skills, AESL, foreign languages, music, nursing, computer science, chemistry, biology, history, psychology, sociology, philosophy, and effective speaking stop by the Newtown Center (L210), call 215.968.8044, submit an Appointment request online to set up your 30 minute one-on-one tutoring session.
+For writing, reading, study skills, AESL, foreign languages, music, nursing, computer science, chemistry, biology, history, psychology, sociology, philosophy, and effective speaking stop by the Newtown Center (L210), call 215.968.8044, or submit an Appointment request online to set up your 30 minute one-on-one tutoring session.
 Students may schedule, cancel, and view their own appointments through our online system.
 Please check for UBC, LBC, and Online hours, as well as variations in Intersession and summer schedules.
 Please see the links on the left-hand side for Online Tutoring information and subject-specific summer hours.

 How often can I meet with a tutor?